-The third basic condition for industrial success is a people with the skills 411 and self-confidence that will be needed for the challenges of technology.
-411 education and new training systems are not providing enough people with the skills necessary to make them employable and the country successful in competition with its rivals.
-We are falling further behind.
-Japan on present 411 plans will be educating all its young people to the age of 18 by 1990.
-More than 90 506 per cent of the 16-19 age group in Germany gain recognised technical qualifications.
-411 And it is not just a matter of school- leavers.
-Our managers are less 506 professionally qualified than our main competitors. / From the bottom to top we are 411 underskilled, and this has to be put right if we are to prosper in future.
-I To do this, 411 to raise standards in education and training and to improve their effectiveness is the 411 object of proposals set out in the next Section.
+The third basic condition for industrial success is a people with the skills 411 and self-confidence that will be needed for the challenges of new technology.
+411 The education and training systems are not providing enough people with the 411 skills necessary to make them employable and the country successful in 506 competition with its rivals. / We are falling further behind. / Japan on present 411 plans will be educating all its young people to the age of 18 by 1990.
+More 506 than 90 per cent of the 16-19 age group in Germany gain recognised technical 411 qualifications. / And it is not just a matter of school-leavers. / Our managers 411 are less professionally qualified than our main competitors.
+J From the bottom 411 to top we are underskilled, and this has to be put right if we are to prosper in future. 📕 To do this, to raise standards in education and training and to improve their effectiveness is the object of proposals set out in the next Section.